 ARCECS is a Special Service Amateur Radio Club in the ARRL Hudson Division, New York City-Long Island (NLI) Section.
 Created in 1964 within the then-Queens Chapter of the American Red Cross, ARCECS continues to provide Amateur Radio Emergency Communications assistance to the American Red Cross in the Greater New York Region.

-Our emergency communications skills have been called into use on major disasters for over 50 years!
-Some of these include our response to 9/11, Katrina, the LA Northridge and SF-Oakland Bay area earthquakes, the Oklahoma City bombing, the ‘89 & ‘92 and 2001 LaGuardia and Rockaway airline disasters, all NYC blackouts, the 2010 Haitian earthquake tragedy and hurricanes Irene and Sandy.
-We are proud to supply invaluable communications to the American Red Cross when all other means fail.
+Our emergency communications skills have been called into service on major disasters for over fifty years.
+Some of these include the 9/11 terror attacks in New York City, Hurricane Katrina, local airline disasters in Queens and the Rockaways, and more recently, Hurricane Irene and Superstorm Sandy.
+We are proud to be able to supply invaluable communications assistance to the American Red Cross when all other means fail.